 Do I need to register to vote?

-Every time you move house, you need to register at your new address.
+Keep your details up to date.
+Every time you move home, you need to register at your new address.
 You can register online on the gov.uk website.

 To find out more about registering to vote and information for students or if you are homeless go to our register to vote page.